edwardlai3582/Eazy-Dig/README.md

 ##Udacity project 5 - Eazy-Dig

- a responsive web application that allows the user to search information about records.
+ A responsive web application that allows the user to search information about records.

+ You can test the barcode function with the pictures in barcode_pics if you don't have any records with you.

 About Whosampled fuction
 -------------